GMouYes/BiQQLSTM_HS/code/readme.md

 Assumptions:
  - You have one gpu as cuda:0.
- - You have the required packages installed. (check all the imports before you start running the code plz, expecially the NeuronBlocks and Pytorch-Quaternion-Neural-Networks)
+ - You have the required packages installed. (check all the imports before you start running the code plz, expecially the NeuronBlocks and Pytorch-Quaternion-Neural-Networks, then modify the path in qqrnn.py)
  - You modified the path in data.py, redirected them to your desired files.
  - You would like the random seed as 1.
  - You would like the outputs redirected to results.out